dkwelcher/simple-shell/README.md

 This is the solution to homework assignment 1: a simple shell interface which accepts user commands and executes each command as an external process; the shell runs both Unix commands and MS-DOS commands.

-RUN THE PROGRAM FROM ShellGUI.java
+RUN THE PROGRAM FROM ShellGUI.java.
 Files provided in root directory for testing find, copy, del commands.

 ## Inconsistencies